Specialisation: International Relations

 - Member of the International Board of Advisors of the International Peace and Security Institute affiliated with SAIS (John Hopkins School of Advanced International Studies).

-Gareth Evans has written or edited nine books including:
+Gareth Evans has written or edited thirteen books including:

 - Cooperating for Peace: The Global Agenda for the 1990s (Allen & Unwin, 1993)